drewbarontini/tmcss-slides/book.md

 - `.list-item`
 - `.tabList-item`

+We use camelCase for multiple words, and we use a hyphen to separate a module from a submodule.

 #### Modifiers

-We use double-hyphens (`--`) to denote a modifier, which is just like the modifier in BEM, if you’re familiar with that system.
-A modifier is an alternate set of styling on a module.
-Say, for example, we have a button, and that button has its basic styling.
+> A modifier is an alternate set of styling on a module.

+We use double-hyphens (`--`) to denote a modifier.
+Say, for example, we have these two buttons.
+The button on the left is our base button, and the button on the right is an alternate button.
 A modifier of a button would be an alternate styling of that base button.
 For example:

 ```css
 .btn {